Special Education

 Special Education services provided by the Santa Cruz County Office of Education (Santa Cruz COE) include a broad continuum of classes and services available to meet the needs of our students.
 Referral and enrollment of students in Santa Cruz COE special education services is a coordinated, collaborative effort between local district representatives, parents and Santa Cruz COE staff.
 The educational needs and services for students referred to Santa Cruz COE are identified through the collaborative Individual Education Program (IEP) Process.

-The Individuals with Disabilities Education Act (IDEA) requires that disabled students between birth and twenty-two years of age, or until high school graduation, be provided with all “educational and related services” needed to receive a free appropriate education (FAPE).
-Disabled students requiring specialized settings or interventions beyond the scope of services offered by district general or special education programs, or public regional agencies are referred to the Santa Cruz County Office of Education’s Special Education Department for enrollment in one of our programs.
-The parents, district of residence, county office, and agencies collaborate to develop an IDEA compliant Individual Family Service Plan (IFSP) or Individual Education Plan (IEP) based upon student age, levels of functioning and needs.
+The Individuals with Disabilities Education Act (IDEA) requires that students with disabilities between birth and twenty-two years of age, or until high school graduation, be provided with all “educational and related services” needed to receive a free appropriate education (FAPE).
+Students with different abilities requiring specialized settings or interventions beyond the scope of services offered by district general or special education programs, or public regional agencies are referred to the Santa Cruz County Office of Education’s Special Education Department for enrollment in one of our specialized programs.
+The parents, district of residence, county office, and agencies collaborate to develop an IDEA compliant Individual Family Service Plan (IFSP) or Individual Education Plan (IEP) based upon student age, levels of functioning and unique needs.

 The Santa Cruz County Office of Education’s (Santa Cruz COE) Special Education services are divided into several programs.
 The Early Start Program provides early childhood education from birth to three to children identified with developmental delays.
-The Chrysalis Program provides services to students with an educational diagnosis of autism in pre-school through 8th grade.
-Our moderate to severe special day classes serve students who require specialized services to support their individual needs.
+The Chrysalis Program and beyond provides services to students from preschool through twelfth grade who meet the eligibility criteria as a student with autism.
+Our moderate to severe special day classes serve students who require specialized services to support their individual needs including the medically fragile.
 Our post senior programs, housed both at our local community college and high school, serve students with IEP’s who are age 18 to 22.
 These programs are located on comprehensive school sites throughout the ten local school districts.

 The Santa Cruz COE’s Special Education Department is focused on providing each student with highly effective individualized instruction and related support services so each student will achieve their full educational, social, emotional, and vocational potential.
 Highly trained specialists in the areas of teaching, speech/language, nursing, adapted physical education, psychology, vision, hearing, occupational therapy, physical therapy, orthopedics and work experience serve these students.
 Some of these specialists also serve students in various district operated special education, and general education programs.
 Continuing communication and collaboration with parents, school districts, agencies, and local businesses who provide student employment opportunities is essential to our programs.